skfcz/OCXReader/README.md

          |__ Limit 1 ...
 Limit N
 ````

-Currently, major items like reference planes, panels, and plates are already implemented.
+Currently, major items like reference planes, panels, and plates are already
+implemented.
 Stiffener traces are shown, but no stiffener representation.

-### Export
+### Supported Export Formats

 - [x] STEP
 - [ ] SHIPXML